Nelumbo nucifera: Flower lotus

 Flower lotus cultivars are used exclusively for ornamental purpose, producing many flowers and the lowest plant height.

 The seed production of flower lotus is typically poor regarding yield and quality.
 Flower types differ in the number of petals (single petals, double petals, or multi-petals) and their colours range from single colour in white, yellow, pink, and red to bi-colour, most often of white petals with pink tips or highlights.

-The flowers are capable of producing ink used by artists such as Morrison Polkinghorne to produce abstract images of the landscapes of southern Asia.

 One example of a flower lotus is Wanlian.
 Also known as bowl lotus, wanlians are any miniature cultivars of N. nucifera sized between 5 and 8 cm.
 Bowl lotuses come in various colours and numbers of petals, and they bloom longer than other species of lotus.
 But together with the rhizome, their seeds are often too small or too hard to be edible.

 The sacred lotus may be crossed with the yellow lotus to produce interspecific hybrids.
 A few cultivars have been produced with differing appearances.

 Farming

 About 70% of lotus for human consumption is produced in China.
 In 2005, the cultivation area in China was estimated at 300000 ha.

 A majority of lotus production takes place in managed farming systems in ponds or flooded fields like rice.

+There three main ways of producing these flowers: